-Can you tell me more about your sales experience?
+2. Can you tell me more about your sales experience?

 Keep it positive but realistic.
 Site what you have specifically done to get sales, such as, turn a no into a yes, and why you made the choices you did regarding the companies you worked for.
 If you don’t have formal sales experience, be up-front about that.
 Talk about why you’re excited to begin a career in sales, and give examples of what you’ve learned about the sales profession already.

 “I want/chose a sales career because sales is one of the few professions where your hard work, strategic thinking, thorough preparation and perpetual action, literally pays off.
 It’s fun and at times frustrating, challenging, lucrative and rewarding work.”